 #7 – Sample Packs & Products

 Are you a badass sound designer?
 Is there a loop pack that the world needs and doesn’t have?
 Look into creating loop and sample packs.
 Again, I don’t suggest starting your production career with a passive model like this but it can be a smart expansion later on.
-For example, check out what mixer Jonathan Roye is doing with his Woodshed Audio Co.
+For example, check out the drum sample store that we run that focuses on pop music drum samples.